ketanbhatt/ketanbhatt.com/content/blog/code-review/index.md

 Disclaimer: I am not talking about what code reviews are, and how to do them well.
 There are plenty of good resources for that, eg: [link][1].
 I am writing about the process a team follows before their code comes for review.

 For a long time, I thought there was only one way how teams ran their code reviews.
-This was based on my, rather limited, experience of working in a small company.
+This was based on my, rather limited, experience of working in a small organization.
 Even when an ex-colleague told me about the process followed in their new job, I couldn't comprehend how this other system could work and dismissed it without giving it much thought.

-After recently moving to a _largeish_ company myself, I am on the other side now.
+After recently moving to a _largeish_ organization myself, I am on the other side now.
 This move has helped me experience a lot of alternate ways of doing the same things.
 One such is code reviews.
 Now that I have experienced this "other" process, I start to understand how it would work and how it could be useful for teams of 4 people or more.
 I now regret not trying this approach out in my previous team, and getting to see how it fares.
 Maybe I could have unlocked a whole level of effectiveness, knowledge sharing and efficiency for my team?
 Now we will never know 😬.

 My intention in this article is to introduce people, with a similar experience as mine, to this other system of running code reviews.
 I do not know if there are more common ways of referring to these systems, so I am going to make up some headings.
 Please 🐻 with me.